tea and how to make ice tea

 One of the main compounds in tea leaves is polyphenols, which can be up to 40% of the dry weight of the leaf; besides them, there are also amino acids, enzymes, methylxanthines – caffeine minerals and vitamins, as well as around 700 aroma compounds.

-Polyphenols are also known as tannins; they are the reason for the astringency taste, some color, and are believed to have strong antioxidant properties.
+Polyphenols, also known as tannins, are responsible for the astringency of taste and some colours and are believed to have strong antioxidant properties.

-The most important group of polyphenols in tea are flavonoids.
-During the processing, two new phenolic compounds are formed from flavanoids – theaflavins and thearubigins responsible for the color and flavor of the tea.
+The most important group of polyphenols in tea is flavonoids.
+During processing, two new phenolic compounds—theaflavins and thearubigins — are formed from flavonoids responsible for the tea’s colour and flavour.

 Tea catechins — antioxidants such as epigallocatechin gallate (EGCG) — account for up to 42% of the dry weight of brewed green tea, and the amino acid L -theanine makes up around 3%.
-EGCG is thought to make people feel calmer and improve memory and attention when consumed independently.
-L – theanine is found to have a similar effect when consumed in combination with caffeine.
+EGCG makes people feel calmer and improves memory and attention when consumed independently.
+L – theanine is found to have a similar effect when consumed with caffeine.

 One thing I found interesting from a scientific point of view is that even these days, researchers still don’t understand how tea’s compounds work together.

-For instance, If you look at caffeine, according to an article in Nature Boost1, we still don’t know everything about its interaction with other compounds.
+For instance, caffeine, according to an article in Nature Boost1, still has a lot to learn about its interaction with other compounds.

-“Caffeine is known to benefit mood and cognition, and its biochemistry is widely understood — it stops the sleep-controlling chemical adenosine from binding to its receptors, helping to maintain neural activity and making caffeine-drinkers feel more awake.
-But little is known about how caffeine interacts with EGCG.
-Similarly, it is not clear whether caffeine boosts the cognitive effects of L -theanine or vice versa.”
+“Caffeine is known to benefit mood and cognition, and its biochemistry is widely understood — it stops the sleep-controlling chemical adenosine from binding to its receptors, helping to maintain neural activity and making caffeine drinkers feel more awake.
+However, little is known about how caffeine interacts with EGCG.
+Similarly, it is unclear whether caffeine boosts the cognitive effects of L-theanine or vice versa.”

 Making tea

-The timing and frequency of harvesting fresh tea leaves are dependent on environmental conditions and ultimately impact tea flavor, quality, and type of tea.
+The timing and frequency of harvesting fresh tea leaves depend on environmental conditions and ultimately impact tea flavour, quality, and type.

-Tea harvesting is an arduous labor process done by hand and with special pruning shears.
+Tea harvesting is an arduous process done by hand and with special pruning shears.
 The main goal is to pick the right buds and avoid bruising the leaves.
-The whole process is done by experienced pickers, who collect leaves only from the top of the tea plant, where usually there are only 1-3 leaves.
+Experienced pickers collect leaves only from the top of the tea plant, where there are usually only 1-3 leaves.

-The length of the tea harvesting season is anywhere from eight months, in Southern Asia, to four months in Northern China.
+The tea harvesting season is anywhere from eight months in Southern Asia to four months in Northern China.

 Two main ways of producing tea

-According to A K Barooah, director of the Tocklai Tea Research Association in India, two types of maceration techniques – Orthodox and CTC, produce different chemical constituents.
-As he explains, “Orthodox tea is more flavored and less colored, while CTC tea produces a very strong colored liquor with a mild flavor”; as a result, orthodox teas are usually considered higher quality and, therefore, more expensive than CTC teas.
+According to A. K Barooah, director of the Tocklai Tea Research Association in India, has two maceration techniques – Orthodox and CTC- that produce different chemical constituents.
+As he explains, “Orthodox tea is more flavoured and less coloured, while CTC tea produces a very strong coloured liquor with a mild flavour.” as a result, orthodox teas are usually considered higher quality and, therefore, more expensive than CTC teas.

 Orthodox teas

-They are usually harvested and processed by hand, focusing on whole leaves, and every stage of the process is determent by trained professionals.
-These teas(white, green, oolong, or black) are known for their flavor complexity and are highly prized in the world tea market.
+They are usually harvested and processed by hand, focusing on whole leaves, and trained professionals determine every stage.
+These teas(white, green, oolong, or black) are known for their flavour complexity and are highly prized in the world tea market.

-There are different grade systems for Orthodox teas, and probably the most common one is the one using letters.
-That grading system is typically used to grade the black tea and is primarily used by exporters targeting Western countries.
-As far as I know, China is not using this particular grade system.
+There are different grade systems for Orthodox teas; probably the most common one uses letters.
+That grading system is typically used to grade black tea, mainly by exporters targeting Western countries.
+As far as I know, China does not use this grade system.

-There are four major categories and are some of their grades.
+There are four major categories, and these are some of their grades.

 Whole leaf teaSFTGFOP1 – Special Finest Tippy Golden Flowery Orange Pekoe –